Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Methods

 The Wasserstein distance between barcodes is sensitive to scaling.
 Consider, for instance, two barcodes that have the same number of bars, such that the relative lengths of the bars within each barcode are the same.
 Although these two barcodes represent the exact same topological features --- albeit of different sizes --- the Wasserstein distance between them is nonzero.
-Similarly, two barcodes that represent very similar topological features, but are at very different scales, may be at a larger Wasserstein distance from each other than two barcodes that represent different features but are close in `scale'\footnote{Our use of the term `scale' differs from existing uses in topological data analysis.
-Two example uses of `scale' in TDA are for the persistence of a topological feature in a filtration and the point in a filtration at which a feature appears.}.
+Similarly, two barcodes that represent very similar topological features, but are at very different scales, may have a larger Wasserstein distance between each other than two barcodes that represent different features but are close in `scale'\footnote{Our use of the term `scale' differs from existing uses in topological data analysis.
+Two example uses of `scale' in TDA are for the persistence of a topological feature in a filtration and for the point in a filtration at which a feature appears.}.
 See Figure~\ref{scalability} for an illustration of this phenomenon.

 In the present application, this sensitivity to scaling can manifest as follows.
-The model-torus barcode corresponding to regularly-spaced points on a torus constructed as the Cartesian product of two circles of circumference $1$ has relatively short bars.
+The model-torus barcode corresponding to regularly spaced points on a torus constructed as the Cartesian product of two circles of circumference $1$ has relatively short bars.
 For our contagion, larger values of $T$ entail slower spreading.
-So if we have two contagion maps both of which arise from spreading by WFP without ANC, but one with large $T$ (slow propagation) and one with small $T$ (fast propagation), then both contagion maps have the same (torus-like) shape, but the former is much `larger' than the latter.
+Therefore, if we have two contagion maps which both arise from spreading via WFP without ANC, but one with large $T$ (entailing slow propagation) and the other with small $T$ (entailing fast propagation), then both contagion maps have the same (torus-like) shape, but the former is much `larger' than the latter.
 This implies, in turn, that the former's corresponding barcode is farther away than the latter from the model-torus barcode.
-Similarly, when there are many non-geometric edges, there is fast spreading via ANC.
-So while the shape of the contagion map should not look torus-like in this case, but rather like a cluster of points, the Wasserstein distance from the corresponding barcode to the model torus barcode may still be small, simply by virtue of the size of the point cloud, rather than its shape.
+Similarly, when there are many nongeometric edges, there is fast spreading via ANC.
+Therefore, although the shape of the contagion map should not look torus-like in this case, but instead should look like a cluster of points, the Wasserstein distance from the corresponding barcode to the model torus barcode may still be small (simply by virtue of the size of the point cloud, rather than because of its shape).